SuperM7-com/arkos-docs/docs/advanced-guide/file-uploads-authentication.md

 const fileUploadAuthConfigs: AuthConfigs = {
   authenticationControl: {
     // Work
-    create: true, // Require authentication for file uploads (default)
+    Create: true, // Require authentication for file uploads (default)
-    view: false, // Make it public
+    View: false, // Make it public
-    delete: true, // Require authentication for file deletion (default) },
+    Delete: true, // Require authentication for file deletion (default) },
   accessControl: {
     // only works on Static Authentication for Dynamic use DB
-    create: ["admin", "editor"], // Only these roles can upload files
+    Create: ["admin", "editor"], // Only these roles can upload files
-    view: ["admin", "editor", "viewer"], // These roles can view files
+    View: ["admin", "editor", "viewer"], // These roles can view files
-    delete: ["admin"], // Only admin role can delete files },
+    Delete: ["admin"], // Only admin role can delete files },
 };